songhaoyu/KvPI/README.md

 	<pre>
 	@inproceedings{song2020kvpi,
-	    title = "Proﬁle Consistency Identiﬁcation for Open-domain Dialogue Agents", author={Song, Haoyu and Wang, Yan and Zhang, Wei-Nan and Zhao, Zhengyu and Liu, Ting and Liu, Xiaojiang}, booktitle = "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing", month = Nov,
+	    title = {Proﬁle Consistency Identiﬁcation for Open-domain Dialogue Agents}, author = {Song, Haoyu and Wang, Yan and Zhang, Wei-Nan and Zhao, Zhengyu and Liu, Ting and Liu, Xiaojiang}, booktitle = {Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing}, month = {November},
-	    year = "2020",
+	    year = {2020},
-	    publisher = "Association for Computational Linguistics",
+	    publisher = {Association for Computational Linguistics},
 	}
 	</pre>